miltoncandelero/game-ui-assets-guide/README.md

 Most of the things you will find here might seem "common sense", but it has happened before that my common sense and your common sense are not exactly aligned.

+**This document is not set in stone!**
+Any comments, suggestions, rants, insults, tweaks, ideas, anything are welcome!

 # Foreword
 Keep in mind that the more "Flat", "Material", "Minimalistic" or "Neuromorphic" your design is, the easier it will be to program.
 An "Skewomorphic" UI design (where elements resemble real-life or in-universe objects) is harder to program and will require careful communication with the programmers.